-As of April 2017, there is a $5 day use fee to park at the Rustler Park trailhead just outside of the campground.
-As of May 2018, Rustler Park and the Long Park Road are open to the public again.
+There is a day use fee to park at the Rustler Park trailhead just outside of the campground.
+Follow signage appropriately.

 Length: 6.16 mi

 The Crest Trail is accessible from many locations along the Chiricahua crest.
 Major access points for this leg of the Crest include:

 The northern terminus (31.91693, -109.26827) is along the Barfoot Park Road (FR 357), 0.14 mile north of its junction with the Rustler Park Road (FR 42D).
 This trailhead is signed, but there is no parking immediately across from it, so it is better to park at the junction and walk there.

 The primary trailhead exists just outside the Rustler Park gate.
 (31.90686, -109.27724) There is a large parking lot across the road from the trailhead with dual vault toilets.
 A 0.26 mile spur trail climbs to the southwest and connects into the Crest at the Rustler Park Junction.
 (31.90552, -109.28077) As of April 2017, there is a $5 day use fee to park here.

 A 450 foot spur trail meets the Crest at the north edge of Bootlegger Saddle (31.89305, -109.28318) from a bend in the Long Park Road (FR 42D).
 (31.89389, -109.28211) The Rock Creek Trail connects in at the south edge of the saddle, and as of early May 2016, it has a new trail sign visible from the Crest.
 (31.89246, -109.28368)

 The southern terminus is at Junction Saddle, (31.84959, -109.28897) which can be reached via the other two legs of the Crest Trail or the Chiricahua Peak Trail.
 This junction is marked with multiple signs, though some are currently incorrectly numbered.